Lopez-Samuel/ShoddyCorp_Giftcards/README.md

 * Each running service gets a DNS name that corresponds to the service name.
 So to refer to the proxy running on port 8080, you would use `proxy-service:8080`.

-## Grading

-Total points: 100

-Part 1 is worth 40 points:

-* 20 points for the yaml files that use Kubernetes secrets.
-* 10 points for the changes to the Django code.
-* 10 points for the writeup.

-Part 2 is worth 30 points:

-* 10 points for the kubernetes jobs
-* 5 points for modified and/or new Dockerfiles
-* 5 points for the code to seed the database
-* 10 points for the writeup.

-Part 3 is worth 30 points:

-* 5 points for removing dangerous monitoring
-* 5 points for expanding monitoring
-* 10 points for all yaml files for Prometheus
-* 10 points for the writeup.

-## What to Submit

-On NYU Classes, submit a link to your GitHub repository.
-The repository should be **private**, and you should add the instructor/TA's GitHub account as a contributor to give them access for grading.

-For this section, your instructor is: Kevin Gallagher, GitHub ID `kcg295`.
-For this section, your TA is Evan Richter, GitHub ID `evanrichter`.

-The repository should contain:

-* Part 1
-  * Your yaml files using Kubernetes secrets.
-  * All files you changed from the GiftcardSite/ directory.
-  * A writeup called secrets.txt.
-  * A commit with the above mentioned files tagged as part_1_complete.
-* Part 2
-  * Yaml files that create the Kubernetes jobs.
-  * Modified and/or new Dockerfiles.
-  * All code you wrote to seed the database.
-  * A writeup called jobs.txt.
-  * A commit with these files and code tagged as part_2_complete.
-* Part 3
-  * A modified GiftcardSite/LegacySite/views.py file.
-  * Your yaml files for running Prometheus.
-  * A writeup called Prometheus.txt.
-  * A commit with these files and code tagged as part_3_complete.

 ## Concluding Remarks